 Recursion is by Blake Crouch, against whom I am still nursing a grudge for writing a book that’s incredibly similar to a story I had already begun.
 Dark Matter started strong and followed through with the concept, only to sort of spin out of control at the end, resolved in an unconvincing way.
 So it is with Recursion, though I strongly prefer it over the previous book.

 I hesitate to even go into details of the plot in Recursion, because a large part of the fun is being constantly surprised by the direction Crouch takes things.
-It won’t be a big surprised to anyone who’s read a blurb or review, however, that it involves time travel — though of a different sort than usual.
+It won’t be a big surprise to anyone who’s read a blurb or review, however, that it involves time travel — though of a different sort than usual.

 What sets Crouch apart is how far he’s willing to take a relatively simple but powerful mechanic, always staying one step ahead of the reader.
 You might think “wait, if she can do this, why doesn’t she just do that?”
 And unlike many other stories, she will, or someone else already has and you just don’t know it yet.